The Best Dog Parks in Connecticut (2025 Guide)

 Hours: Daily, Dawn until 9:00 pm

 This dog park is for Southington residents ONLY.
-No children under age 12 inside fenced area.
+No children under age 12 inside the fenced area.
 Dogs must be 4 months of age or older.
-Dogs must have a current Dog License and license tag must be visible.
-Aggressive dogs, female dogs in season (heat) and sick or injured dogs PROHIBITED. he park is accessed through a double-gated entrance where you unleash your dog after the first gate is closed and before you open the second gate to enter.
+Dogs must have a current Dog License and the license tag must be visible.
+Aggressive dogs, female dogs in season (heat), and sick or injured dogs PROHIBITED.
+The park is accessed through a double-gated entrance where you unleash your dog after the first gate is closed and before you open the second gate to enter.

 Trumbull Dog Park